 CON: You may end up paying some extra money in interest with this method since you’re paying off the smallest balance first (even if it has the smallest interest rate as well) and the debt with the highest interest rate might end up last on your debt priority list.

-The Dest Snowball System works by taking all your debts and listing them in order of balance – least through greatest – with #1 being the lowest balance and working your way up.
+The Debt Snowball System works by taking all your debts and listing them in order of balance – least through greatest – with #1 being the lowest balance and working your way up.

 I will be using this completely made up, overly simplified chart to illustrate each method in case you’re a visual learner (like I am) and need to SEE it to “get it”.